brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-26.md

 resulting injury, but he had heard a disconcerting *pop*, and touching side revealed it was now gushing blood.

-"*Sanguis restrictus,"* he growled.
+"*Sanguis restrictus,*" he growled.
 The bleeding instantly stopped, but the countercurse was ironically more painful than the curse itself.
 He grunted, ignoring the pain as turned back to his prey to finish it.
 Continuing the fight any longer on this plane was likely to destroy this